ann-feichka/easy_data_storage/README.md

 # easy_data_storage

-`easy_data_storage` is a Flutter package that provides simple implementations for data storage using Hive, SQLite, and SharedPreferences.
+`easy_data_storage` is a Flutter package that provides simple implementations for data storage using Hive, and SharedPreferences.
 It is designed for storing single entities and lists of entities with ease and efficiency.

 ## Features

 - **HiVe Integration**: Provides a lightweight, high-performance NoSQL database solution for storing entities.
-- **SQLite Support**: Implements traditional SQL database capabilities for more complex data management.
 - **SharedPreferences**: Facilitates the storage of simple key-value pairs for lightweight data storage needs.
 - **Entity Storage**: Supports storing and retrieving both single entities and lists of entities.